copious-world/extra-file-class/README.md

 ```

-The conf, configuration object, does not have to be there.
+In the above example, the conf, configuration object, does not have to be there.
 But, it may contain a method or a path to a method that handles EMFILE events.

 Other events are suppressed, but, they are reported.
 Events such as EEXIST will be ignored if the method is attempting to create a directory.
 Usually the aim of creating a directory is to make sure that it is there and it is OK if it is there.
 Applications can use ***exists*** if there is a need to wipe a directory before creating it.